ant-design/ant-design/components/anchor/index.en-US.md

 ## When To Use

-For displaying anchor hyperlinks on page, and jump between them.
+For displaying anchor hyperlinks on page and jumping between them.

 ## API